 One of the things I like most about this recipe (who am I kidding?
 There’s nothing I don’t like about this recipe!) is that the cookie dough doesn’t spread in the oven.
 No more amorphous cookie blobs coming out of the oven!
 Hooray!

-2 teaspoons almond extract
+- 2 teaspoons almond extract

 - 2 teaspoons baking powder

 Preheat oven to 400 degrees.
 In a mixer bowl, cream butter and sugar until light and fluffy.
 Beat in egg and almond extract.
 Mix flour, baking powder and salt; add to butter mixture 1 cup at a time, mixing after each addition.
 Do not chill dough.
 Divide dough into two balls.
 On a floured surface, roll each ball into a circle approximately 12 inches wide and 1/8″ thick.
 Dip cookie cutter in flour before each use.
 Bake cookies on ungreased cookie sheet (line with parchment for easier removal of cookies) 6 – 7 minutes or until lightly browned.
 Makes about 3 dozen cookies.